featurepeek/marketing-website/content/blog/why-are-so-many-orgs-slow-to-approve-pull-requests/index.md

 **But, what exactly _is_ a pull request, and why are they so tricky for developers to push through?
 Most importantly, what can be done to minimize the problem?**

-In this article, we’ll explain all.

-## What exactly is a pull request (the TL;DR version)?
+## What exactly is a pull request?

-Put simply: a pull request is how developers submit their contributions.
+Put simply, a pull request is how developers submit their contributions.

 At its most basic, a pull request contains the changes made to the code of the project.
 The best pull requests will contain a description of **what** has changed, **why** those changes have been made, and facilitate **discussion** between developers, product managers, designers and UXers.